 Since the metro and suburban trains stop running late at night, this could be one of the quickest and easiest ways to reach the city centre without taking one of the night buses.

-Another advantage to these services is the fact that you don’t have to wait for a transfer and you’ll receive door-to-door service from the airport to your hotel or place of residence.
+Another advantage of getting a Barcelona airport taxi is the fact that you don’t have to wait for a transfer and you’ll receive door-to-door service from the airport to your hotel or place of residence.

 Taxis serve the Barcelona airport 24/7, so you’ll always be able to find one waiting outside your terminal.

-The only issue with this service is the fare, which is charged per kilometre traveled, so you might pay more than other transfer options.
+The only issue with this service is the fare, which is charged per kilometer traveled, so you might pay more than other transfer options.

 That said, most people will find that their fare will come to a total of between €30-€45, which is comparable to a private transfer.

-Ultimately, both of these options are an excellent alternative to private transfers, especially if you’re short on time and you can’t purchase an airport transfer until you get to Barcelona.
+Ultimately, both of these options are excellent alternatives to private transfers, especially if you’re short on time and you can’t purchase an airport transfer until you get to Barcelona.